ConfigurationAsCode/ConfigurationAsCode.github.io/52-configuration-as-code.rst

 What does treating "configuration as code" mean in a pracital sense?

-- Configuration often !is! code;
+- Configuration often !is! code
 - Apache config file(s) is/are basically a programming environment already

 What that means is using (good) practices common to the world of a programmer.